 Student Health Services is an on-campus clinic that provides direct, basic medical care to all undergraduate students.
 Services provided are covered by undergraduate tuition and fees.
 Student Health Services also serves as a referral source for students needing care beyond that available on campus.
 Expenses incurred from care provided off campus are the responsibility of the student.
 These services are available to currently enrolled, degree-seeking students who also meet state legal and ethical limits of services as outlined by the Alabama Board of Medical Examiners.
 Services provided are covered by undergraduate tuition and fees.
-Graduate students and continuing students seeking services during the summer may elect to pay the health fee to access Student Health Services.
+Graduate students and continuing students seeking services during the summer may elect to pay the semeser fee to access Student Health Services.
 For more information on student eligibility please click the link below:

 - Diagnosis and treatment of minor illness & injury

 - Select prescription and over-the-counter medications provided

 - TB skin testing if required by UM program for observation or internship

 - Flu vaccination and HIV/STI clinics offered annually

 Required Health Information for New Students residing in U.S.

 ALL REQUIRED HEALTH INFORMATION MUST NOW BE SUBMITTED ONLINE.